oasisprotocol/docs/docs/dapp/sapphire/authentication.md

 ## Caching Signed Queries

-When using "Signed Queries" the blockchain will be queried each time, however the Sapphire wrapper will cache signatures for signed queries with the same parameters to avoid asking the user to sign the same thing multiple times.
+When using signed queries the blockchain will be queried each time, however the Sapphire wrapper will cache signatures for signed queries with the same parameters to avoid asking the user to sign the same thing multiple times.